prime-slam/OpenCamera-Sensors/README.md

 ## Usage

+Our app requires full Camera2 API support.
+Additional restrictions are described in the sections below as needed.

+### IMU recording

+**Important**: synchronized timestamping for camera and IMU data isn’t available on all the devices with Camera2 API support.
+You can check whether your device supports this feature in preferences.

 ![screenshot settings](https://imgur.com/Md2O0sO.png)

-- Go to preferences, enable Camera2API and press the **“Enable sync video IMU recording”** switch in "IMU settings..."
+- Go to preferences, enable Camera2 API and press the **“Enable sync video IMU recording”** switch in "IMU settings..."
 - (Optional) **Disable video stabilization** in video preferences of OpenCamera Sensors to minimize preprocessing effects